Skipper | Boat | Specifications |

 In 2017 and 2018 solo sail around Africa: Valencia – Cape Verde – Cape Town – Richards Bay – Suez – Didim (Turkey).

 Lifgun.
-Lifgun is a Luffe 45 designed by Oluf Jørgensen and built in his small boat manufacture in Kolding, Denmark.
-She is hull number 5 and finished in spring 2012.
-She is built out of Epoxy (Hull and Deck).
-Carbonfibre mast, Carbonfibre boom.
-9/10 rigg with 2 spreaders, standing on keel.
-Rigging ECsix carbon.
-I sail Lifgun since she was new and logged until now 35’000 nm.
-Right now, she’s berthed in Turkey but she saw a lot of places in the world already.
-Lifgun is sailing under Swiss flag.
+Lifgun is a Pegasus 50 designed by Slovenian Marko Pas and built at Pegasus Shipyard in Slovenia.
+She is hull number 3 and finished in late spring 2021.
+She is built out of Carbon (Hull and Deck).
+Carbonfibre mast, Aloy boom.
+9/10 rigg with 2 spreaders, deck stepped mast.
+She is now going through her first sailings and will be ready and prepared until the start of the Ostar 2022.
 By the way – Lifgun has nothing to do with guns – it comes from Iceland and the meaning is (re)activate a hidden place….(Endurlífgun).

 Jacek: Born in 1970 in Gdansk, Poland.
 Under sail since 1982.
 Some racing successes – Polish Sea Sailing Champion 2015.
 Winner of the South Baltic Cup in 2014.
 Winner of the Polish Sea Sailing Cup 2014.
 Three times winner of the L.Teliga Solitary Regatta Award.
 Repeated participant of the most difficult solo regatta in the Baltic Sea – Battle of Gotland.
 Skipper Polled Sailing Team.
 Many other racing successes achieved with the Polled Sailing Team.
 Surrounded areas: Baltic Sea, North Sea, Bay of Biscay (4 times, including once alone), Atlantic Ocean, Mediterranean Sea, Adriatic, Saronic Bay.